Plants Have Feelings -banner.png

 redwood Tree (Sequioa Sempervirens) - Coco Lim.jpg

-A poultice of the heated leaves has been used in the treatment of earaches.
-The needles are high in vitamin C and good as a tea for colds and flus.
-They are also antimicrobial and and stimulates circulation.
+A poultice made from heated redwood leaves can treat earaches, while the needles, high in vitamin C, are beneficial as a tea for colds and flus.
+They also possess antimicrobial properties and stimulate circulation.

-“I enjoy seeing it while playing basketball at the courts of Rolph Playground.
-It is rare to see old redwood trees around 100 years or more in the flatlands of San Francisco Peninsula.
-This could be the oldest redwood tree in Mission District.” - Lester Laserna
+“I enjoy seeing it while playing basketball at Rolph Playground.
+It’s rare to find redwood trees over 100 years old in the flatlands of the San Francisco Peninsula, and this could be the oldest in the Mission District.” – Lester Laserna

 succulent - Sandra Panopio.jpg

-Succulent Terrarium with Mexican Snowball (Echeveria elegans) and Jade Plant (Crassula ovata)
+Succulent Terrarium with Mexican Snowball (Echeveria elegans) and Jade Plant (Crassula ovata), Mission District

-The Mexican Snowball is native to semi-desert regions of Mexico, non-poisonous, and are known to be snacks and nibbles for tortoises, squirrels, and other critters.
-The Jade Plant is a popular good luck charm in Asia, and is known as a folk remedy used for treating warts, nausea, corns, and diarrhea.
+The Mexican Snowball is native to semi-desert regions of Mexico, non-poisonous, and often eaten by tortoises, squirrels, and other critters.
+The Jade Plant is considered a good luck charm in Asia and is used in folk remedies for warts, nausea, corns, and diarrhea.

-“I made the terrarium for an event 8 years ago and at some point some of the original succulents died.
-A friend gave me a small succulent as a gift and I planted it in the terrarium and it has flourished ever since.” - Sandy Panopio
+“I made the terrarium for an event eight years ago, and although some original succulents died, a friend gifted me a small succulent that has flourished in the terrarium ever since.” – Sandy Panopio

 English Ivy Bessie FEC SOMA Gene Alejo.jpg

 “Nagbibigay-silong at medyo tago sa kalsada.
-Wala ako masyadong maalala kasi hindi ko pinapansin yan nung nag-aaral ako sa Filipino Education Center, eh.
-[It gives shade and shields us from prying eyes.
-I don’t recall much about these vines because I didn’t pay much attention to them when I was a student at Filipino Education Center.]- Gene Alejo
+Wala ako masyadong maalala kasi hindi ko pinapansin yang nung nag-aaral ako sa Filipino Education Center, eh.” [“It provides shade and shields us from prying eyes.
+I don’t recall much about these vines because I didn’t pay much attention to them when I was a student at the Filipino Education Center.”] – Gene Alejo

 cannabis hidalgo.jpeg